Arkar-Aung/todo-meteor/README.md

 todo-meteor
 ===========
-Todo-meteor is a tiny application which is created with meteorjs and bootstrap.
+Todo-meteor is a tiny todo application which is created with meteorjs and bootstrap.
 This app use meteorite package.

 Meteorite package